marsRocha/DummyGuys/README.md

-# DummyGuys - A Massive Multiplayer Distributed System & Game
+# DummyGuys - A Massive Multiplayer Online Distributed System & Game

 This is the source code for a multiplayer game system built for my master's dissertation.
 This project features a multiplayer system capable of handling hundreds of clients and running multiple game sessions simultaneously and independently.
 Additionaly, a party game was also developed based on “Fall Guys”, supporting up to sixty players per game session.